Solve VLC not Playing HEVC Videos & Play HEVC Files with VLC

 Can VLC play HEVC?
 Yes, since VLC 2.2.0, VLC added the support for new HD codecs including H.265/HEVC, VP9, and opus.
 Theoretically, VLC should be able to handle HEVC/H.265 files without a problem.
 However, HEVC playback with VLC is not easy.
 A myriad of HEVC not playing in VLC problems occur often.
 In this article, we're going to talk about why those problems happen and how to play HEVC videos with VLC smoothly.

 VLC Won't Play HEVC Videos?
-Convert HEVC/H.265 to VLC-supported
+Convert HEVC/H.265 to VLC Formats

-Here comes WinX HD Video Converter Deluxe that you can use to fast convert HEVC to H.264 or other formats for VLC to play without issues.
+WinX HD Video Converter Deluxe will help fast convert HEVC to H.264 or other formats for VLC to play without issues.
 Fix HEVC incompatiblity issues with VLC, Windows Media Player, or any other players on PCs/Macs, TVs and portable devices.
 4K supported.
 No extra codecs required.

 Table of Contents